Coming soon

 Every business that moves money, goods, or services across borders is legally required to screen against sanctions lists.

-Governments maintain lists of sanctioned parties spanning many categories — individuals, companies, vessels, aircraft, ports, financial institutions, crypto wallets, and more.
+Governments maintain lists of sanctioned parties across many categories: individuals, companies, vessels, aircraft, ports, financial institutions, crypto wallets, and more.
 Screening means checking whether the counterparties you deal with appear on those lists before you transact with them.
 Failure to do so carries criminal liability, frozen accounts, and reputational damage.

 What makes the app different